grafana/terraform-provider-grafana/website/docs/r/data_source.html.md

   How to query the database (`GET` or `POST` HTTP verb).
   The `POST` verb allows heavy queries that would return an error using the `GET` verb.
 Default is `GET`.

+* `query_timeout` - (Optional, for the Prometheus data source type) This will be used as the timeout value for queries to prometheus.

 * `time_interval` - (Optional, for the Prometheus data source type) This will be used as a lower limit for the Prometheus